wejick/perfiler/README.md

 Package to do profiling in perl, it takes how long a scope takes time to execute.

+##Requirement
+This module needs JSON , which is not part of standard perl distribution however already commonly used.

 ## How To use (This is from test.pl)
 ```perl
 #create the profiler instance here